santoshpalla27/mern-employee-docker-compose/README.md

                   number: 5050

 and the app uses /record in the code hardcoded then the base url will be just domain http://domain.com since the app uses http://domain.com/record which is hard codded in backend then request goes to the /record that is backend

+nginx config in kubernetes

+location /api/ {
+    proxy_pass http://backend-service:5050/; # for rewrite and call on http://backend-service:5050/
+}

+location /api/ {
+    proxy_pass http://backend-service:5050; # for http://backend-service:5050/api call
+}

+backend-service is used internally by NGINX to reach your backend so the nginx config can still communicate with the backend even if fontend is static in browser

+frontend is Static — Doesn't Matter
+Even if your frontend is:

+Hosted on S3

+Served from NGINX itself

+Static React/Angular build

+→ it doesn't matter, because the browser only talks to http://domain.com/api/..., and NGINX internally talks to http://backend-service:5050.

+The static frontend doesn't need access to backend-service — NGINX handles the internal routing for API calls.